VioletteTrue/Prototyping/README.md

 # Prototyping

-Codeme was created with bootstrap and Future Insights was created uding Foundation
+"codeme" was created with bootstrap and "futureinsights" was created using Foundation